|

 Church and population census records will be the most productive tools for genealogical researchers.
 Church records for all major faiths in Slovakia have been filmed or are being filmed at present.
 Major faiths include: Jewish, Evangelical/Lutheran, Reformed/Calvinist, Roman Catholic, Greek Catholic and Orthodox.
 Records are organized by village.
 Some villages have been consolidated.
 Not every congregant had a church of his/her faith in their village, so consider nearby villages in your search.
 Description of records and samples along with present-day church information Go to the FHL Catalog to search for records available for villages in Slovakia.
 Search by village name.
 Ensure that you are using the present-day village name.
 Various population census records have been filmed.
 Most are very limited in scope or region.
 The 1869 census is extraordinarily complete for the nation at large and consequentially an extremely valuable resource for family research.
 1869 Census Survey of 1869 Magyar Census Data for Slovakia at the Family History Library Since the filming and cataloging of Slovakia records is an ongoing FHL effort, records for not all villages have not yet been filmed.
 Villages are added on an ongoing basis.
 Therefore, I spent some time in October 2002, investigating changes to 1869 Magyar Census Slovakia holdings over the prior 12 months.
 This describes my approach and the results.
 This line item details of the census are not available electronically or on any web page.

 The FHL has organized these records under the top-level heading of "Slovakia".
 They are not organized in the FHL index by village name.
 1857 Census A partial census of selected villages.
 Not much use unless yours is one of a few villages listed.
 Military records are usually an unimportant resource for genealogical researchers.
 They provide little or no relationship information and very little personal information.
 However, in the course of learning about the ancestor's past, the inevitable questions about military service arise.
-To this end, I've developed a set of pages which describes military records, shows examples, describes availability.
-Includes sample pages.

 Certain Tax and Census records relative to landowners have been filmed.
 They usually only contain landowner names, which are often times royalty.
 They most often do NOT contain a list of everyone else living on the land, but may contain the name of the head of household.